craftcms/docs/docs/commerce/3.x/product-types.md

 If you enable the product type to have multiple variants, you will see a new tab appear at the top of the page which allows you to configure the variant field layout.

 You also have the option to show the title input field or have it default to use a Title Format.

+### Show the Title field for variants

+Whether or not to show the "Variant Title" field when adding or editing variants.
+When true there is the further option to set the "Variant Title Field Label", this allows you to change what the "Variant Title" field label should be.

+If you are decide to not sure the "Variant Title" field you have the option to set the "Variant Title Format" allowing you to set the format for auto-generating variant titles.
+You can include tags that output variant properties, such as `{sku}` or `{myVariantsCustomField}`.

 ### Products of this type have their own URLs